niklas-hasselmeyer/minidusen/README.md

 ### Caveat

-If you search for a phrase containing a colon (e.g. `deploy:rollback`), Dusen will mistake the first part as a – nonexistent – qualifier and return an empty set.
+If you search for a phrase containing a colon (e.g. `deploy:rollback`), Minidusen will mistake the first part as a – nonexistent – qualifier and return an empty set.